gojira69/Bias-Analysis-in-LLMs/LLM Bias/nlpBias_todoList.md

 * assign stereotypical nature of an lm by calcualting how many common tuples are there with the human-annotaetd set of stereotypes.
 This would definitely change from model to model.

+* to get this score, do take another mlm.

 # End Goal

 Can you leverage this dataset to assess bias encoded into NLP models?
 Some